-SMC Global Citizenship was pleased to offer the following opportunity for faculty:
+SMC Global Citizenship is pleased to offer the following opportunity for faculty:

-SMC Global Citizenship funded four full-time Faculty participants for a four-day Global Conflict and Peacebuilding Seminar hosted by Montgomery College from October 12-15.
-The four-day intensive workshop was a timely professional development opportunity for the SMC Global Citizenship Annual Theme: Peace and Security: Managing Cnflict and Violence in a Turbulent World.
+SMC Global Citizenship will fund four full-time/part-time Faculty participants for a four-day Global Conflict and Peacebuilding Seminar hosted by Northern Virginia Community College from October 17-20, 2014.
+While this opportunity is open to both PT and FT faculty, priority is for FT faculty.
+The four-day intensive workshop is a timely professional development opportunity for the SMC Global Citizenship Annual Theme: Peace and Security: Managing Conflict and Violence in a Turbulent World.

 Here’s an excerpt about the SMC GC Annual theme: